ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Top Things to Look for in a Web Development Course in Lucknow - <a href="https://medium.com/@barrownzlearningacademyl/top-things-to-look-for-in-a-web-development-course-in-lucknow-be07acc00a27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Barrownz Learning Academy`**

+<blockquote>Lucknow’s tech scene has grown rapidly over the last few years, and with that growth has come a flood of institutes claiming to offer the…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Why Enterprise React Applications Often Need More Than a Basic Data Table - <a href="https://medium.com/@vishal.p_95435/why-enterprise-react-applications-often-need-more-than-a-basic-data-table-6082448d45b6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vishal P`**

+<blockquote>Building a table in React is relatively easy.
+Continue reading on Medium »</blockquote>

+<h3>3.
+The Hidden Costs of Cutting Corners on JavaScript Development - <a href="https://medium.com/@meritoriouscodecrafters2024/the-hidden-costs-of-cutting-corners-on-javascript-development-08067795fae7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Meritorious CodeCrafters Private Limited`**

+<blockquote>The cheapest quote for a JavaScript project rarely stays the cheapest option once the application is actually in production.
+Continue reading on Medium »</blockquote>

+<h3>4.
 A Step-by-Step Guide to Choosing and Using a JavaScript Library in 2026 - <a href="https://medium.com/@vishal.p_95435/a-step-by-step-guide-to-choosing-and-using-a-javascript-library-in-2026-c15b2c9daabc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>Choosing a JavaScript library is one thing.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 JavaScript Performance Isn’t About Writing Fewer Lines - <a href="https://javascript.plainenglish.io/javascript-performance-isnt-about-writing-fewer-lines-ef2143ebeeda?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>What actually matters when optimizing real applications.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 Ionify 0.37 Is Here — Faster Builds, Less Repeated Work, Fewer Plugins - <a href="https://medium.com/@khaledm.adelsalem/ionify-0-37-is-here-faster-builds-less-repeated-work-fewer-plugins-7becb4e535f7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Khaled Salem`**

 <blockquote>And instead of starting with architecture, I want to start with the thing frontend developers usually care about first:
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 Python vs JavaScript: Which Is Better for Your Next App? - <a href="https://medium.com/wedowebappsllc/python-vs-javascript-which-is-better-for-your-next-app-8a9022619d78?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Pratik Patel`**

 <blockquote>Compare Python vs JavaScript for your next app, including key differences, use cases, performance, benefits, and how both can work…
 Continue reading on wedowebappsllc »</blockquote>

-<h3>5.
+<h3>8.
 Choosing a JavaScript Framework for Enterprise Applications in 2026 - <a href="https://medium.com/@vishal.p_95435/choosing-a-javascript-framework-for-enterprise-applications-in-2026-a6af9172f028?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>Choosing a JavaScript Libraries framework for an enterprise application isn’t simply a question of which framework is the most popular.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Event Loop in JavaScript — JavaScript Interview Questions & Answers — Part 6 - <a href="https://medium.com/@beyondcoding.dev/event-loop-in-javascript-javascript-interview-questions-answers-part-6-f1c138bf1fd1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Beyond Coding`**

-<blockquote>Understanding how the event loop works is essential to mastering JavaScript.
-In this article, we will deep dive into the event loop…
-Continue reading on Medium »</blockquote>

-<h3>7.
-10 JavaScript Habits That Made Sense 5 Years Ago but Don’t Anymore - <a href="https://javascript.plainenglish.io/10-javascript-habits-that-made-sense-5-years-ago-but-dont-anymore-851beb222a8f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>The ecosystem changed.
-Some “best practices” didn’t.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>